Lodsworth

 Lodsworth is a small village, ecclesiastical parish and civil parish in the Chichester district of West Sussex, England.
 It is situated between Midhurst and Petworth, half a mile north of the A272 road.
 It lies within the South Downs National Park, just to the north of the valley of the River Rother; a tributary stream the River Lod runs close to the east end of the village.

 The north end of the village is known as Smithbrook.
-The parish includes the settlements of Bexleyhill and Lickfold.
+The parish includes the settlements of Bexleyhill, Lickfold, Selham and Halfway Bridge.

 Geography

 In the 2001 census, the parish covered 12.46 km2 and had 282 households with a total population of 690.
 298 residents were economically active.
 The population at the 2011 Census (including Selham) was 672.
 The parish is a long thin strip running north to south, from the slopes of Blackdown in the north to Gallows Hill on the border with Graffham south of the River Rother.
 It includes the hamlet of Lickfold, with a pub beside the River Lod and a triangular green where the road to the top of Bexley Hill meets the Lodsworth to Haslemere road.
 South of the village there are more houses, a pub, and a small factory at Halfway Bridge on the A272.

 It has a small Church of England parish church, Saint Peter's, a pub, the Hollist Arms, and a village hall.
 After nearly 20 years without a grocery shop, a group of villagers launched in 2007 a community-run shop, the Lodsworth Larder, built with ecological material to provide local products to local people.